fernandovldrs/fernandovldrs.github.io/_posts/2025-06-29-designing.md

 This design was fabricated using superconducting aluminum for the filter and the waveguide, as can be seen in Figure X, and the $S_{21}$ was measured at cryogenic temperatures using a Vector-Network Analyzer.
 As can be seen in the plot, the experimental curve is very similar to the HFSS simulation, validating our recipe!

 {% include image.liquid url="/assets/designing_experiment.png" %}

+# Conclusion
+The simulations and results shown here are quite simple, but a powerful example for designing any filter design.
+The same method can be adapted for stepped-impedance or coupled-resonator filters, high- or band-pass, CPW or microstripline architectures.
+Whatever your target filter is, I hope this post will be a good starting point. 加油!